yuvalmGS/gigaspaces-wiki-jekyll/xap97net/poco-entries.markdown

 # Routing

-When working with a clustered space, one of the properties in a class is used to determine the routing behaviour of that class within the cluster (i.e. how instances of that class are partitioned across the cluster's nodes).
+When working with a clustered space, one of the properties in a class is used to determine the routing behavior of that class within the cluster (i.e. how instances of that class are partitioned across the cluster's nodes).
 The routing property is determined according to the following rules:

 1. The property marked with `[SpaceRouting]` attribute is used.
 2. Otherwise, the property marked with `[SpaceID]` is used.